-The aircraft operator is generally responsible for ensuring that the actors who are contracted (Apron Service Providers - ASPs) follow the general and local procedures.
+The aircraft operator is generally responsible for ensuring that the GHSP who is contracted follow the general and local procedures.
 Main moments described below:

 - It is the responsibility of the aircraft operator (in the case of refuelling companies) to set a satisfactory operational standard for ex. safety on the apron, around refuelling operations.
-These should as one minimum satisfy the regulatory framework conditions and content of this procedure - All actors who operate on the apron must comply with this procedure, and they safety distances described in connection with the refuelling operation - Personnel working on the apron/aircraft stands represent 1st line preparedness and must be trained in the use of fire extinguishers and to notify in the event of an incident.
+These should as one minimum satisfy the regulatory framework conditions and content of this procedure - All GHSP who operate on the apron must comply with this procedure, and they safety distances described in connection with the refuelling operation - Personnel working on the apron/aircraft stands represent 1st line preparedness and must be trained in the use of fire extinguishers and to notify in the event of an incident.

-Fuelling safety zones/ Fuelling Safety Zones
+Fuelling Safety Zones